 As of December 31, 2022, our federal, state, and foreign net operating loss carryforwards for income tax purposes were approximately \$6.4 billion, \$14.6 billion, and \$1.8 billion respectively.
-If not utilized, the federal net operating loss carryforwards will begin to expire in 2023, foreign net operating loss carryforwards will begin to expire in 2023, foreign net operating loss carryforwards will begin to expire in 2023, foreign net operating loss carryforwards will begin to expire in 2025 and the state net operating loss carryforwards will begin to expire in 2028.
+If not utilized, the federal net operating loss carryforwards will begin to expire in 2023, foreign net operating loss carryforwards will begin to expire in 2025 and the state net operating loss carryforwards will begin to expire in 2028.
 It is more likely than not that the majority of the net operating loss carryforwards will not be realized; therefore, we have recorded a valuation allowance against them.
 The net operating loss carryforwards are subject to various annual limitations under the tax laws of the different jurisdictions.